 10 Days in Italy is a good amount of time to see a few cities, do some good shopping, and eat all the food.
 One of the main reasons I wanted to explore Italy this past summer was so that I could go on a bit of a food pilgrimage.

 I’ve been to Italy twice before, once to Rome and once to Milan, but I was much younger and far less interested in the quality and source of my food.
-This time around, I wanted to savor the sauces, enjoy platters of local cheeses and artisenal cured meats.
+This time around, I wanted to savor the sauces, enjoy platters of local cheeses and artisanal cured meats.
 I wanted to have real balsamic vinegar and then find a few things to keep me occupied and distracted between meals.

-There are so many places to spend a week in Europe, but I wanted to focus my time to one country and even more specifically, one region of that country, although I’m already plotting my return trip to explore all of the things to do in Naples and the Amalfi Coast.
+There are so many places to spend a week in Europe, but I wanted to focus my time on one country and even more specifically, one region of that country, although I’m already plotting my return trip to explore all of the things to do in Naples and the Amalfi Coast.